-"That this House concurs in the N recommendation of the Lok Sabha that the Rajya Sabha do join in the Joint of the Houses on the Bill to Committee following Members are declared duly elected provide for the formation of certain Governto be members of the Committee on Public ment or Government-associated banks as subsidiaries of the State Bank of India and for the constitution. management and control of the subsidiary banks so formed, and for matters connected therewith, or incidental thereto, and resolves that the following members of the Rajya.
-Sabha be

-[Dr. B. Gopala Reddi.] nominated to, serve on the said Joint Committee:-
+"That this House concurs in the recommendation of the Lok Sabha that the Rajya Sabha do join in the Joint Committee of the Houses on the Bill to provide for the formation of certain Government \mathbf{or} Government-associated banks as subsidiaries of the State Bank of India and for the constitution, and management control of the subsidiary banks so formed, and for matters connected therewith, or incidental thereto, and resolves that the following members of the Rajya Sabha be [Dr. B. Gopala Reddi.] nominated to serve on the said Joint Committee:---

-Shri K. P. Madhayan Nair, Shri Tikaram Paliwal, Shri Jaspat Roy Kapoor, Shrimati Pushpalata Das, Shri J. K. Modi, 'Dr. Anup Singh, Shri N. M. Lingam, Syed Mazhar Imam, Shri J. P. Agrawal, Shri Niranjan Singh, Shri Perath Narayanan Nair, Shri Harihar Patel, Shri Mulka Govinda Reddy, Dr. P. J. Thomas, and Dr. B. Gopala Reddi."
+Shri K. P. Madhavan Nair, Shri Tikaram Paliwal.
+Shri Jaspat Roy Kapoor, Shrimati Pushpalata Das.
+Shri J. K. Modi, Dr. Anup Singh, Shri N. M. Lingam, Syed Mazhar Imam, Shri J. P. Agrawal, Shri Niranjan Singh.
+Shri Perath Narayanan Nair.
+Shri Harihar Patel.
+Shri Mulka Govinda Reddy, Dr. P. J. Thomas, and Dr. B. Gopala Reddi."